 We sell leak detection instruments and offers training courses to ensure their proper use.

-Leif Koch utilizes the most advanced instruments and technologies and continually trains its staff in their use.
+Leif Koch utilises the most advanced instruments and technologies and continually trains its staff in their use.

 Please visit our website for more information.

 Leif Koch is part of a collaborative project that combines the technologies and services of the most innovative companies in the Danish Water Technology Industry.
 We work to reduce water loss on pipeline systems by creating new, innovative technologies.

 In 2013, Leif Koch participated in a project in Rajkot, India, in collaboration with DHI and Grundfos.
 We worked to improve and stabilize the local water supply, as water scarcity was so extreme that Rajkot inhabitants only had running water for a few hours each day.
 Leif Koch provided leak detection services for the Rajkot […]